BurntSushi/rure-go/README.md

 ### Install

-You'll need to [install Rust](https://www.rust-lang.org/downloads.html) and have a Go compiler handy.
+You'll need to [install Rust](https://www.rust-lang.org/downloads.html) (you'll need at least Rust 1.9, which is the current beta release) and have a Go compiler handy.
 To run tests for `rure-go`, we'll need to compile Rust's regex library and then tell the Go compiler where to find it.
 These commands should do it:

 ```
 $ git clone git://github.com/rust-lang-nursery/regex